8 Simple Steps for Your Most Meaningful Christmas

 With all the doing and going and spending, why not add something for your heart?

 Find an Advent resource that will grow you.
-Something accessible, whether it’s a book of readings, a daily email subscription, or just your Bible, one of the Gospels, and some quiet time to read, reflect and pray.
+Something accessible, whether it’s a book of readings, a daily email subscription, or just your Bible and some time to read, reflect and pray.

 Finally…